 There are many new reports in PharmaTell Studio related to ASCO, including data reviews, KOL thoughts, and company discussions.
 You can search multiple ways:

-- In the company catalogue enter “ASCO” in the search box and limit the start date to June 1 2022.
+In the company catalog enter “ASCO” in the search box and limit the start date to June 1 2022.

-- In the Therapeutic catalogue enter “ASCO” in the search box and limit the start date to June 1 2022.
+In the Therapeutic catalog enter “ASCO” in the search box and limit the start date to June 1 2022.